Pontefract cake

-Pontefract cakes (also known as Pomfret cakes and Pomfrey cakes) are a type of small, roughly circular black sweet measuring approximately 0.75 in wide and 4 mm thick, made of liquorice, originally manufactured in the Yorkshire town of Pontefract, England.
+Pontefract cakes (also known as Pomfret cakes and Pomfrey cakes) are a type of small, roughly circular black liquorice sweet.
+They measure approximately 0.75 in wide and 4 mm thick (similar to a pastille), and were originally manufactured in the West Yorkshire town of Pontefract, England.

 Name

 The original name for these small tablets of liquorice is Pomfret cake, after the old Norman name for the town of Pontefract.
-However, that name has fallen into disuse, and the sweets are now almost invariably labelled Pontefract cakes.
+However, that name has fallen into disuse and the sweets are now almost invariably labelled Pontefract cakes.

 The term cake has a long history.
 The word itself is of Germanic origin, from the Germanic "kakâ" (cook).

 History

 The exact origins of liquorice growing in England remain uncertain.
 However, by the 16th century there is record of the activity, possibly via monastic gardens and as a garden crop for the gentry.
-During the 17th century it was recorded as being grown in areas with alluvial soil overlying magnesian limestone such as in Surrey, Lincolnshire, Nottinghamshire and Yorkshire.
+During the 17th century, it was recorded as being grown in areas with alluvial soil overlying magnesian limestone, such as in Surrey, Lincolnshire, Nottinghamshire and Yorkshire.
 Camden's Britannia of 1607 noted the crop in Worksop and Pontefract.
-By 1780 liquorice growing was concentrated almost wholly in Pontefract and in Surrey, around Godalming.
+By 1780, liquorice growing was concentrated almost wholly in Pontefract and in Surrey, around Godalming.

-In Pontefract the growing of liquorice was done on plots of land behind people's houses.
-In a map of the 1648 Siege of Pontefract (reproduced by Chartres) the liquorice is indicated as being grown in "garths" either side of Micklegate, the street which runs between Pontefract's Market Place and the castle.
+In Pontefract, the growing of liquorice was done on plots of land behind people's houses.
+In a map of the 1648 Siege of Pontefract (reproduced by Chartres), the liquorice is indicated as being grown in "garths" either side of Micklegate; the street runs between Pontefract's Market Place and the castle.

-In the 18th century liquorice was used as a medicine both for humans and for horses.
+In the 18th century, liquorice was used as a medicine both for humans and for horses.
 The Pontefract cake "was almost certainly a black cake, the portable lozenge used to make 'liquorish water', stamped with the castle lodge emblem of Pontefract to signify quality.
-This trade mark had been employed on Pontefract cakes since 1612, when the initials 'GS' were used, and are thought to be those of Sir George Savile, major local landowner; and a second die-stamp from 1720."
+This trade mark had been employed on Pontefract cakes since 1612, when the initials GS were used, and are thought to be those of Sir George Savile, major local landowner; and a second die-stamp from 1720."
 It was only in the 19th century that it was used extensively for confectionery.
 Of the merchants in the 18th century, apothecary chemist George Dunhill (later bought by German confectioner Haribo) was the most important.

 In 1760, Dunhill added sugar to the medicinal liquorice; he was also a grower of liquorice.
-It was not until 1810, that Firth Confectioners (eventually known as Ewbanks) joined Dunhill in producing sweet liquorice.
+It was not until 1810 that Firth Confectioners (eventually known as Ewbanks) joined Dunhill in producing sweet liquorice.

 With the growth of Pontefract cakes as confectionery, the demand for liquorice outstripped the capacity of Pontefract growers to supply.
-By the late 19th century the 12 firms producing liquorice confectionery relied mainly on extract imported largely from Turkey.
+By the late 19th century, the 12 firms producing liquorice confectionery relied mainly on extract imported largely from Turkey.